VirtoCommerce/vc-docs/platform/user-guide/docs/catalog/import-products-to-catalog.md

 === "New catalog"

-    To create a new category in the catalog, for example **Electronics**:

     1. In the main menu of Virto Commerce Platform, click **Catalog**.
     1. In the next blade, select the **Electronics** catalog.
     1. In the **Categories and Items** blade, click **Add** in the top toolbar.